kevinyswong/kevinyswong.github.io/index.md

 but that these billionaires can live with themselves.
 </blockquote>
-Abigail Disney also references David Foster Wallace's THIS IS WATER commencement speech in 2005 at Kenyon College, during which members of the audience laughed out loud at certain points from the habit of watching too many sitcoms without realizing the brutal reality of what was being said, provoking a rage like watching an arthouse film amidst a jovial audience that has no idea what's being shown on screen, and then realizing not everyone comes from your background, sighing in resignation, and recalling that we are all nothing: "All I know is that if you are a fish, it is hard to describe water, much less to
+Abigail Disney also references David Foster Wallace's THIS IS WATER commencement speech in 2005 at Kenyon College, during which some in the audience laughed in humor at certain points from the habit of watching too many sitcoms without realizing the brutal reality of what was being said, provoking a rage like watching an arthouse film among a jovial audience that has no idea what's being shown on screen, and then realizing not everyone comes from your background, sighing in resignation, and recalling that we are all nothing: "All I know is that if you are a fish, it is hard to describe water, much less to